Nishidh25/cloudnext25-mlb/readme.md

 ## How to deploy/run on your environment 🚀💻🔧

+Deploy Script currently uses gcloud cli to deploy the packages, make sure it is installed

 1. Configure Google Cloud Project.
 2. Configure and Enable Required API's
 3. Setup Cloud SQL Instance